 Since 2001, the country has remained unstable for the safe return of Salvadoran TPS holders.
 In the 2016 to 2018 extension of TPS for El Salvador, the U.S. government cited the dire conditions brought about by numerous subsequent natural disasters, including hurricanes, tropical storms, flooding, volcanic seismic activity, prolonged drought that caused widespread food and water insecurity, the spread of mosquito-borne illnesses, lack of housing and electricity, and gang-related insecurity.
-Salvadoran TPS-holders will keep their status due to the ongoing Ramos v.
+Salvadoran TPS-holders will keep their status through June 30, 2024 due to the ongoing Ramos v.
 Nielsen litigation.

 Haiti was devastated by a 7.0 magnitude earthquake on Jan.
 12, 2010, the most violent earthquake in the country in 200 years.
 Much of the capital city of Port-au-Prince was destroyed.
 One and a half million people were displaced.
 Within days, DHS granted TPS to eligible Haitians who had been in the U.S. on or before the date of the earthquake.
 In 2011, eligibility was extended to people who came to the U.S. for humanitarian reasons in the year following the earthquake.